scaires/handsolo/Rules/Rules.md

 ## Game Overview

-Each year, you will take a series of turns, in which you reveal the next cards in the Encounter deck, which is either a Starport or a Contact.
-Starports let you trade commodities, accept and complete contracts, and upgrade or replace your ship, and can be turned friendly if you complete a contract or deliver tgoods that are in demand.
+Each year, you will take a series of turns, in which you reveal the next card in the Encounter deck, either a Starport or a Contact.
+Starports let you trade commodities, accept and complete contracts, and upgrade or replace your ship, and can be turned friendly if you complete a contract or deliver goods that are in demand.
 Contacts include Federation patrols looking for Illegal goods, Pirates searching for valuable cargo, and traders who will happily exchange goods with you, hoping you're not a pirate yourself.
 At the end of each year, you can retire or continue, but you must retire at the end of year 30!
-Your score is determined by multiplying your credits and your notoriety - how many contacts are hostile and how many starports are friendly!
+Your score is determined by multiplying your credits with your notoriety - how many contacts are hostile and how many starports are friendly!

 ## Outline of game structure